umairshahid-1/Bookme-Clone/README.md

 # Bookme-Clone

 **Project Description**
 Midterm Project for SE subject.
-We wanted to build a clone of BookMe.
+We want to build a clone of BookMe.
 In which customers can book their bus tickets etc.

 **Project technology**
 React and CSS